 Kazran has a crush on Abigail, one of the people his father has put into hibernation, so he decides to bring her along when the Doctor returns to him every Christmas Eve, making their wildest dreams come true – and once he’s become an adult man, the two fall in love.
 However, Abigail is terminally ill.
 She’s been living on borrowed time, and the Doctor and Kazran have unknowingly used it all up with each one of their visits.
 This cruel turn of events hardens Kazran’s heart, and he grows to resent the Doctor for ever coming into his life, regressing heavily as he throws himself into his father’s teachings to deal with a broken heart.
 Despite the Doctor’s best efforts, he still grows up to be a spiteful misanthrope, and he still decides to uphold his family’s legacy.
 For a long time, it seems as though the Doctor’s attempts to reform him were all for nothing, because of his own personal choices.

 For the main conflict of this special, “A Christmas Carol” touches upon the cycle of abuse and the old nature vs nurture debate.
 It asks the question of whether some people are just born rotten, or if they’re made by their environment.
 Are some people doomed to repeat the sins of their predecessors, because their parents’ toxicity is ingrained in them too deeply, or do they have a choice to be better?
-The Doctor makes one last attempt to reach him, by taking Kazran’s younger self into his future to see what he’ll become if he continues on the path that he’s on – the worst thing he could possibly imagine.
+The Doctor makes one last attempt to reach him, by taking Kazran’s younger self into his future to see what he’ll become if he continues on the path that he’s on – and it’s the worst thing he could possibly imagine.
 This final, impactful twist on Charles Dickens’ tale is what inspires the boy to rewrite his life for good and do his damnedest not to become his father, and in the present day, Kazran finally decides to do the right thing and let Abigail go so she can save the crashing ship.
 Through the magic of Christmas and time travel, Kazran Sardick finally finds redemption, and hopefully, his transformation during the twilight years of his life will make this colony a better place to live as well.

 Abigail Pettigrew (Katherine Jenkins) is an animal lover with a beautiful singing voice, who’s so good with critters that she can even tame a flying shark.
 Abigail bonds a lot with Kazran during the Christmases they spend together, traveling happily with the Doctor, and eventually they wind up having a whirlwind romance, but she’s burdened by a miserable secret.
 It isn’t hard to guess what the secret is, since Moffat telegraphs it pretty heavily throughout the hour, but it’s still a depressing revelation that she’s dying from a terminal illness while she’s in what should be the prime of her life: she’ll never get to have a nice quiet life, with family and friends, like her sister.
 Abigail chooses to use the last day of her life to save the Doctor’s friends and everyone else onboard that crashing spaceship, and afterwards, she spends her last Christmas with Kazran, the way she would want to.
 It’s certainly a bittersweet ending for them both, but to quote Danny Pink several seasons down the line, every Christmas that comes along is somebody’s last Christmas, which is all the more reason to savor the time you have with the people you love, and try to make every Christmas special.